wesleyboar/DS-User-Guide/user-guide/docs/tools/advanced/hpcallocations.md

 ## [Review Criteria for Additional Allocation Proposals](#criteria) { #criteria }

-DesignSafe supplemental allocations are reviewed for merit by a committee consisting of members of the Allocation Advisory Board.
+DesignSafe additional allocations are reviewed for merit by a committee consisting of members of the Allocation Advisory Board.
 The board makes recommendations to the project team based solely on the merit of the proposal, and not on overall availability of the resource.
 The board will review the proposal and make a recommendation to the project team based on the following criteria:

 <ul>
 	<li>Scientific merit and significance of the proposed experiment.</li>